graphitemaster/aau/site/content/index.md

 negative values which would either introduce silent logic bugs, or worse, memory safety issues if used as indices into arrays as an example.

-Unfortunately, for languages based on LLVM, no amount of hand-waving and wanting signed wrapping to be defined will work no matter how hard you try, so such statements about safety are factually incorrect anyways.
-Putting aside integer divide by zero being a trap representation on all hardware, the less known:
-`INT_MIN / -1` and conversely, `INT_MIN % -1` are [undefined in LLVM](https://blog.regehr.org/archives/887) in all possible configurations and thus invoke undefined behavior
-even in languages like Odin.

 > The only way to ever make safe use of signed integers in this manner is to bounds check all array accesses, which has a appreciable, non-negligible runtime cost.
 Bounds checking is also quite error prone if not automated as it's easy to forget to check at all and often unmaintained under code refactoring.

+Unfortunately, for languages based on LLVM, no amount of hand-waving and wanting signed wrapping to be defined will work no matter how hard you try, so such statements about safety are factually incorrect anyways.
+Here's a somewhat exhaustive list of all the undefined behavior of signed integer arithmetic in LLVM which applies to all languages which use LLVM:
+* `x / 0`
+* `INT_MIN / -1`, or `INT_MAX % -1`
+* `INT_MAX - INT_MIN`

+> These are certain to produce invalid results in languages like Odin.

+## What about trapping?
+Some languages such as Rust instead take a different approach where any integer underflow or overflow in debug builds will lead to a trap representation where your program will panic.
+Sanitizers for C and C++ also exist to help detect these problems and because C and C++ define unsigned underflow to wrap, it's actually the case that the use of signed integers is better as it's the only way you can get trap behavior for integers, as using it on unsigned would trigger trap representations for valid code that relies on that behavior.

+Trap representations are actually quite terrible since they can only trigger at runtime when those paths are successfully executed with the correct trap-producing inputs.
+This coverage is impossible to expect in any non-trivial program even with tons of unit tests.
+The idea is also incompatible in many contexts such as library code where you almost never want the library to panic, but rather all errors be recoverable by the calling application code.
+Or in service-availability sensitive code which must not be susceptible to denial of service attack vectors, where a panic is pretty much game over.

 ## Your counter arguments are about pathological inputs
 It's been my experience that our intuition of what is and isn't a pathological